 &lt;sup>1 The City of Bethlehem has been adding Fluoride to their drinking water since June 1971.

-&lt;sup>2 During April through October several locations out of our 100 routine sample sites had coliform bacteria detected.
+&lt;sup>2 In January and April 3 locations out of our 100 routine sample sites had coliform bacteria detected.
 Check samples at these locations came back negative.